 Request a pre-application site visit.
 You need a pre-application site visit if you will disturb more than 750 square feet of land or disturb any land on a site with an environmentally critical area (other than liquefaction or peat-settlement prone areas).
 Request a pre-application site visit online through your Seattle Services Portal.
 You'll receive an email once we have added the pre-application site visit (PASV) fees to your project.
 After you have paid the fee, we will perform the inspection.

 Apply for exemptions.
 Learn more about exemptions from code requirements.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

 Prepare your plans.
-Plans should be to scale and easy to read and scan.
+Plans should be to scale and easy to read.
 If your project includes a temporary structure that is open to the public or adjacent to areas open to the public, you will need an engineered design by a Washington State licensed structural engineer.